sxjack/unix_rid_capture/README.md

   * `-x` WiFi device is already in monitor mode.
   * `-u` send the json output to UDP port 32001.

+The UDP output can be read using netcat, `nc -lu 32001`.

 ## Getting Started

 ### Hardware and Driver